Masters of Atlantis: Plot

 In 1917, a mysterious beggar gives Lamar Jimmerson the Codex Pappus, a handwritten book allegedly containing the secrets of Atlantis.
-The beggar initiates Jimmerson into the Gnomon Society, and tells him of their current Master of Gnomons – Pletho Pappus.
+The beggar initiates Jimmerson into the Gnomon Society, and informs him of their current Master of Gnomons – Pletho Pappus.
 In 1919, Jimmerson travels to Malta in search of Pappus.
 Instead, he meets Sydney Hen and shares the Codex with him.
-The two study it for a period of time, until finally Sydney announces, "Can't you see it, man?
+The two study it for some time, until Sydney finally announces, "Can't you see it, man?
 You're already a Master!
 We're both Masters!"
 The two separate to set up their own Gnomon branches, Jimmerson in America and Sydney in Europe.

-Jimmerson opens several Gnomon Temples in America, which attracts the con-man Austin Popper.
-Austin gains power in Jimmerson's temple and tries to popularize Gnomonism in public appearances, drawing the ire of the far more "purist" Sydney branch.
+Jimmerson opens several Gnomon Temples in America, which attracts the conman Austin Popper.
+Austin gains power in Jimmerson's temple and tries to popularize Gnomonism in public appearances, drawing the wrath of the far more "purist" Sydney branch.
 Jimmerson formally "humbles" Austin in 1940, restricting him to menial work.
-This does not stop Sydney, who, after a dramatic return, attempts to delegitimize the American branch of Gnomonism in response to both out-of-control "Popperism" and Jimmerson's attempts to rectify remaining mathematical inconsistencies in Pappus's work.
-The American and European Gnomon branches become splintered, and the conflict allows Austin to regain his power.
+This does not stop Sydney, who, after a dramatic return, tries to delegitimize the American branch of Gnomonism in response to both out-of-control "Popperism" and Jimmerson's attempts to rectify remaining mathematical inconsistencies in Pappus's work.
+The American and European Gnomon branches become splintered, and the conflict lets Austin regain his power.
 The Gnomon conflict is overshadowed by the beginnings of World War II.

-In 1942, Austin travels to Washington, DC, with Jimmerson with the aim of trading Gnomon technology with the President to help win the war.
+In 1942, Austin travels to Washington, DC, with Jimmerson.
+Their aim is to trade Gnomon technology with the President to help win the war.
 They are instead lampooned and dismissed for Jimmerson's outlandish appearance when he arrives in full Gnomon ceremonial wear, while Austin makes both a friend, Cezar Golescu, and an enemy, Pharris White.
-In the postwar years, most Gnomon temples close down, and although still open, Jimmerson's temple remains heavily neglected.
+In the postwar years, most Gnomon temples close down, and although still open, Jimmerson's temple remains highly neglected.
 Austin makes a couple of returns, after long-unexplained absences.
 In his first return, he schemes to help Jimmerson run for public office, but is once more chased off by White.

 In Austin's second return, he helps Jimmerson and the remaining Gnomons move out of the crumbling temple.
 He takes them to Texas, where they are hosted by longtime Gnomon Pillar leader Morehead Moaler.
 Jimmerson's branch is joined by Sydney and his remaining posse and the two men reconcile.
 Moaler's son, Golescu, and White conspire to have the Gnomons kicked out of Texas, but fail.